kelcecil/docker-techfest15/README.md

 *  techfest-presentation contains the Dockerfile and files to serve my slides exported with an HTML viewer and served from a Docker container!
 So meta...
 *  sinatra-onbuild is a bonus examples featuring the use of the ONBUILD trigger to demonstrate how we can set certain actions to be deferred until we build from a base image.

+You can also 'docker pull' and pull both chucksay (quay.io/kelcecil/chucksay) and my presentation (quay.io/kelcecil/techfest15) from my Docker repository!
+Try it!

 Thanks again for attending my talk!
 Hit me up on Twitter @praisechaos or feel free to file a Github issue if you have any questions.

 ## Slides